 - MS student-athletes are required to be a member in good standing in the school academic and social community.
 Student-athletes must be up-to-date with their academic requirements and performing at an acceptable level for their abilities.
 Student-athletes must also be free of disciplinary problems and referrals.
 When necessary, a review of a student-athlete’s case will be handled by the MS Eligibility Committee (i.e., coach, guidance counselor, school administrator, and the MS athletic coordinator).
 Contingency programs and consequences will be established and monitored by the Eligibility Committee.
 The overriding purpose of this program is to be pro-active and supportive in its approach and not punitive, thereby helping the student-athlete over-come his/her difficulty.
 However, in severe cases where the student-athlete makes little or no effort to help him/herself, he/she can be removed from extracurricular sports participation.

-- If a student is missing 3 or more homework assignments or is late handing in a project the student will not be able to return to play until they are made up and handed in.
+- If a student is missing 3 or more homework assignments, is late handing in a project, or in danger of failing 1 or more subjects, the student will be suspended from the team until all of the required work is completed.

 With Regards To School Attendance

 - Students shall not attend any school activities including clubs and sports on a particular day if:

 oThey arrive late to school and miss their first period class.